artyom-beilis/skyhopper/README.md

 1. Add user's object list: so user can add any object by RA, DE
 2. Develop procedure for phone alignment for equatorial mounts.
-3. Add search of objects by names
-4. Implement zoom-via-pinch.
+3. Implement zoom-via-pinch.

+## Known Issues

+- On some iPad versions (iOS 12.5) the star/target selection does not work

 ## Notes